Financial Delegation of Authority

 KCTCS currently uses PeopleSoft workflow approval process for purposes of internal control and audit documentation.

-- A formal Delegation of Authority (BC1) Form must be submitted to the KCTCS System Director of Business Services’ Office with the approval level clearly marked in Part IV of the form.
+- A formal Delegation of Authority (BC1) Form must be submitted to the KCTCS Assistant Vice President of Business Services/COO’s Office with the approval level clearly marked in Part IV of the form.

-- Delegated approval must meet the requirements and approval levels as stated in Business Procedure 5.1.10-P.
+- Delegated approval must meet the requirements and approval levels as stated in Administrative Procedure 5.1.10-P.

 9. Permanent Delegation of Authority